-The Organization has an accounting policy which requires that tangible capital asset purchases with a cost of \$50,000 or greater be capitalized onto the statement of financial position.
-During the year, the Organization purchased two assets with a combined cost of \$109,800, but did not capitalize these items.
-As a result, the tangible capital assets on the statement of financial position are understated by \$109,800 and expenses are overstated by \$109,800.
+In prior years, the Organization had an accounting policy which required that tangible capital asset purchases with a cost of \$50,000 or greater be capitalized onto the statement of financial position and any assets with a cost less than \$50,000 were expensed.
+In 2021 and 2022, the Organization purchased assets with a total cost of \$156,900, but did not capitalize these items.
+As a result, tangible capital assets are understated by \$83,100 (2024 - \$98,800) and amortization expense is understated by \$15,700 (2024 - \$15,700).

-Secondly, and in common with many non-profit organizations, the Organization derives revenues from donations, the completeness of which is not susceptible to satisfactory audit verification.
+Secondly, and in common with many non-profit organizations, the Organization derives revenues from donations and fundraising activities, the completeness of which is not susceptible to satisfactory audit verification.
 Accordingly, our verification of revenue was limited to accounting for amounts recorded in the records of the Organization.
 As a result, we were not able to determine whether any adjustments might be necessary in respect of revenues, assets, liabilities or net assets.